-Test the power supply Make sure exposed wiring or bare terminals are not in contact with any other wires or grounded surfaces.
+Test the power supply

+Make sure exposed wiring or bare terminals are not in contact with any other wires or grounded surfaces.
 Turn on the power to the transformer and use an AC voltmeter to measure the voltage between terminals C - R (5 and 6).
 22 to 26 Volts AC should be measured at these terminals.

-Test the powered inputs If an external Heat Demand signal is used, power up the Heat Demand circuit and supply a Heat Demand signal to the control.
-Use an AC voltmeter to measure the voltage between terminals Heat Dem-Heat Dem (1 and 2).
+Test the powered inputs

+If an external Heat Demand signal is used, power up the Heat Demand circuit and supply a Heat Demand signal to the control.
+Use an AC voltmeter to measure the voltage between terminals Heat Dem - Heat Dem (1 and 2).
 22 to 26 Volts AC should be measured at these terminals.

 If a DHW Demand signal is used, power up the DHW Demand circuit and supply a DHW Demand signal to the control.
 Use an AC voltmeter to measure the voltage between terminals DHW Dem - DHW Dem (3 and 4).
 22 to 26 Volts AC should be measured at these terminals.

-Terminal plug pushed into its header on the control If a System Pump circuit is connected to the Sys Pmp - Sys Pmp (7 and 8) terminals; make sure power to the circuit is off and install a jumper in the terminal plug between terminals 7 and 8.
+If a System Pump circuit is connected to the Sys Pmp - Sys Pmp (7 and 8) terminals; make sure power to the circuit is off and install a jumper in the terminal plug between terminals 7 and 8.
 When the circuit is powered-up, the pump should operate.
 If it does not come on, check the circuit wiring for errors and ensure that it is powered up and the voltage is correct.
 Check the devices in the circuit (pump, switching relay, etc.) for faults.
-If the pump operates properly when the circuit is powered up, disconnect the power, remove the jumper and proceed to the next step.
-Make sure power to the Boiler circuit is off and install a jumper in the terminal plug between the Boiler (9 and 10) terminals.
+If the pump operates properly when the circuit is powered up, disconnect the power and remove the jumper.
+Repeat this step for the DHW pump / valve circuit.

+Make sure power to the Boiler circuit is off and install a jumper in the terminal plug between the Stage 1(11 and 12) terminals.
 When the circuit is powered-up, the boiler should operate.
 If it does not come on, check the circuit wiring for errors and ensure that it is powered up and the voltage is correct.
 Check the devices in the circuit (limits, flow switches, etc.) for faults.
-If the boiler operates properly when the circuit is powered up, disconnect the power, remove the jumper and proceed to the next step.
-Connect the control Turn the power off and make sure all test jumpers have been removed from the plugs.
-Connect the plugs to the control by carefully aligning them with their respective headers and pushing them upwards into the headers.
-The plugs should snap firmly into place.
-The control is now ready for set-up and operation.
+If the boiler operates properly when the circuit is powered up, disconnect the power and remove the jumper.
+Repeat for Stage 2.